corrode/corrode.github.io/content/blog/list-comprehensions/index.md

 ## Collecting into different types

-In Python, you can collect into different types like [`set`](https://docs.python.org/3/tutorial/datastructures.html#sets):
+In Python, you can collect into different types like a [`set`](https://docs.python.org/3/tutorial/datastructures.html#sets):

 ```python
 tolkien_books = {